LSanten/MMS-Bubbles/Zettelkasten/MMSHealthTechCommuniA.md

 ## How to bring the message across:

+**Narrative**: As far as I understand, it is bad for batteries to charge and discharge them constantly.
+Why does apple now allows users to keep the battery at a working charge of 50%?
+Why does apple not help users to mangage the battery health of their devices?
+From my perspective, as a _caring_ engineering community, we should be concerend with communication about maintenance.

 🫧 **Aesthetics - fonts, style, using familiar visual language**:

 For instance, we could create an advertisement that reads: